blurymind/YarnClassic/README.md

 # 🐬 Features 🦄

 ### Portability
-- YarnEditor has PWA version you can install and run when offline, which has a much smaller footprint than other editors using electron.
+- Yarn Classic has PWA version you can install and run when offline, which has a much smaller footprint than other editors using electron.
 - The pwa can run on mobile devices with smaller screens - you can use it on your phone and it's much easier to install.
 - There is of course also an electron version of the editor, which is slower on updates but more stable